 D. The ASSA Committee shall submit its proposed amendment(s) to the Faculty Senate.
 In the event that the proposed amendments from the WSUSA Student Senate and the WSU Faculty Senate are irreconcilable, either body may choose to submit its proposed amendment(s) to the President, with the opportunity for students and faculty to be present during such a presentation.

-E. The President shall, within 60 working days of receiving the proposed amendment(s), recommend either proposal without change or a modified version thereof to the Board of Trustees.
+E. The President shall, within sixty (60) working days of receiving the proposed amendment(s), recommend either proposal without change or a modified version thereof to the Board of Trustees.

-F. The Board of Trustees shall, within 60 working days of receiving the proposed amendment(s) from the President, act thereon.
+F. The Board of Trustees shall, within sixty (60) working days of receiving the proposed amendment(s) from the President, act thereon.
 The Board of Trustees may approve or disapprove the amendment(s), or may approve the same with modifications as it deems necessary.

-G. The due process provisions of this Code shall be reviewed every three years under the direction of the Due Process Officer who shall make recommendations for revisions to the Vice President of Student Affairs and the Provost.
+G. The due process provisions of this Code shall be reviewed every three (3) years under the direction of the Due Process Officer who shall make recommendations for revisions to the Vice President of Student Affairs and the Provost.
 Amendments to this Code shall follow procedures outlined above.
 Any question of interpretation regarding the due process provisions of this Code shall be referred to the Due Process Officer for final determination in consultation with the University Legal Counsel.